 American Airlines

-Chief Supply Chain and Logistics Officer
+Chief Supply Chain & Operations Officer

 Paul Gallagher is the Chief Supply Chain Officer at General Mills.
 He is responsible for all facets of supply chain strategy & execution, including Sourcing, Planning, Manufacturing & Engineering, Logistics & Customer Operations, and Healthy, Safety & Environment.